vercel/next.js/docs/api-reference/next/image.md

 - You can configure [`minimumCacheTTL`](#minimum-cache-ttl) to increase the cache duration when the upstream image does not include `max-age`.
 - You can also configure [`deviceSizes`](#device-sizes) and [`imageSizes`](#device-sizes) to reduce the total number of possible generated images.

 You can configure the Time to Live (TTL) in seconds for cached optimized images.
-In many cases, it's better to use a [Static Image Import](/docs/basic-features/image-optimization.md#local-images) which will handle hashing file contents and cache the image forever with a `Cache-Control` header of `immutable`.
+In many cases, it's better to use a [Static Image Import](/docs/basic-features/image-optimization.md#local-images) which will automatically hash the file contents and cache the image forever with a `Cache-Control` header of `immutable`.

 ```js
 module.exports = {